MicrosoftDocs/Advertising/advertising/bingads-13/guides/migrate-to-rest.md

 # Migrate to REST API

 > [!IMPORTANT]
-> Microsoft Advertising is transitioning from the legacy SOAP API to a REST API.
+> Microsoft Advertising is transitioning from the legacy SOAP API to the REST API.
 >
 > Starting **October 1, 2026**, all new Microsoft Advertising API features and enhancements will be available **only** through the REST API.
 Existing SOAP integrations will continue to run during a **6‑month migration window**.
 The SOAP API is scheduled for **full deprecation on January 31, 2027**.
 >